University Winter Closure

 Compassionate Transfer of Leave (CTL)

-In cases where an employee's position is not subject to the University closure, such as when a department does not observe the closure, FML should be charged for qualifying absences from scheduled work.
+If the employee's position is not subject to University Closure because your department remains open, FML should be charged for days the employee is absent from scheduled work.

-Family & Medical Leave
+Family & Medical Leave (FML)

 The University Closure days and paid holidays of Christmas Eve, Christmas Day, and New Year's Day do not count as FML time.

 Employees whose position is subject to University Closure will receive paid University Closure Time for those days.